KOVELO2005/react-webpack-starter/README.md

 * @<organizationName/TeamName>
 ```

-#### Below is a setting that requires a review to be merged.
+#### Below is a setting that requires a review to be merged

 1. Github Setting
 2. Branches Tab
 3. Add rule Button Click
-4. Branch name pattern = \*
+4. Branch name pattern = *
 5. Check Require a pull request before merging
 6. Check Require approvals

-7. Check Require status checks to pass before merging (Search and select the type of CI you need to pass)
-8. Create
+#### For those who do not want to apply the test

+1. npm uninstall jest @types/jest
+2. .github/workflows/ci.yml delete - run: yarn test